CONSTITUTION AND BYLAWS OF THE MARYLAND GREEN PARTY

 a.
 Finance Committee: The Finance committee shall be convened by the Treasurer.
 The Finance Committee shall be responsible for helping the Treasurer set and implement financial policies, develop a budget, comply with federal and state campaign finance and election law, and help the Treasurer with other matters pertaining to the finances of the organization.

 b.
-Membership Committee: The Membership committee shall be convened by the Membership Coordinator.
-The Membership Committee shall be responsible for assisting the Membership Coordinator in the maintenance of the MGP member contact information and with organizing and implementing efforts to recruit and retain members, to increase Green voter registration, and to orient new members.
+Membership Committee: The Membership Committee shall be responsible for the maintenance of the MGP member contact information and with organizing and implementing efforts to recruit and retain members, to increase Green voter registration, and to orient new members.

 c.
 Bylaws Review and Rules Committee: The Bylaws Review and Rules Committee shall include both co-chairs and shall be convened by the recording secretary.
 It shall review all process disputes for the purpose of making proposals to amend the Bylaws if deemed necessary.
 The Committee may draft proposals for amendments to the rules of order for MGP decisionmaking forums as permitted under the Bylaws.
 The Committee shall also conduct annual Bylaws reviews for the purpose of considering improvements to the Bylaws and making proposals to amend the Bylaws for the purpose of complying with changes in the election laws.
 The Committee shall review all amendment proposals and develop alternative proposals as it deems necessary and facilitate the communication of all proposed amendments or alternatives, along with rationales for each proposal, to members of the MGP for consideration in advance of MGP Assemblies.